LaureiVarju/FullStackCRUDApp/README.md

-#The file: dilzell-capstone-attempt-2.zip
+# The file: dilzell-capstone-attempt-2.zip
-is the back-end spring boot java portion of this project
+## is the back-end java portion of this project utilizing spring and spring boot.
+It was tested with a MySQL server

-## AngularSpringbootClient
+# AngularSpringbootClient

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.0-rc.0.